Share

 WordPress Media Library Attachment Details

 You can also see which post the image was uploaded to and where it is being used on your website.
 The URL field on the attachment details screen displays the direct link to the file.
-This can be useful if you want to manually link to the media file from one of your posts or pages or even externally from your website.
-Examples of this could be in an email or social media post.
+This can be useful if you want to manually link to the media file from one of your posts or pages, or even externally from your website.
+Examples of this could be in an email or a social media post.

 By default, every image and other media file uploaded to your website has an attachment page.
-This is a management page that includes that file and some other basic information about the file.
+This is a management page that includes the file and some other basic information about it.
 All changes made to the attachment details will be automatically saved in WordPress.
+Below is a list of the default settings on the attachment page:

 • Uploaded on – The date when the media file was uploaded.